bachya/Sifttter-Redux/README.md

 Some functionality I would like to tackle for future releases:

+* Plugin architecture for services that IFTTT doesn't support
 * Interactive cron job installer
-* Verbose mode that more explicity tells the user what's currently going on
 * Smarter checking of the config file to see if an old version is being used

 ## Bugs and Feature Requests